Studying at the University of Huddersfield? Take a look at our three locations all within 10-minutes walk of the university campus.

 Staying safe at university.

 Your time at uni should be one of the most enjoyable and exciting times of your life, and it should be something you’re free to enjoy.
-Whether you’re a fresher or been at uni for a few years its always good to have a little reminder of how to stay safe while studying.
+Whether you’re a fresher or been at uni for a few years its always good to have a little reminder of how to stay safe while living with Host.
 To start here’s five safety basics:

-A few more tips for when you’re out and about enjoying uni life:
+A few more tips for staying safe when you’re out and about enjoying uni life:

 Keep your phone safe.